Murder of Sagar Sarowar and Meherun Runi: Suspects

 The names of 8 suspects were announced by Home Minister MK Alamgir in October 2012.
 Alamgir had been appointed the new Home Minister in September.
 The RAB arrested seven suspects around 9 October for their alleged involvement in the double murder, and the organisation made another related arrest on 9 February 2013.
 The father of Enamul, the suspect who was arrested in 2013, was reported missing 27 September 2012, shortly before the arrests in the case.
-Alamgir reported that several of the suspects were also alleged to be suspects in the murder of Dr Narayan Chandra Datta Nitai.
-At the time of the arrests in 2012, no motive was revealed but police alleged that several of the arrested were professional killers for hire.
+Alamgir reported that several of the suspects were also alleged to be suspects in the murder of Narayan Chandra Datta Nitai.
+At the time of the arrests in 2012, no motive was revealed, but police alleged that several of the arrested were professional killers for hire.